- Staying in Tuscan accommodation overlooking stunning landscapes

 Do let us know if you’d like to extend for a couple of days in Rome, and we’d be happy to help organise some extra nights.

-We follow the Via Francigena pilgrimage route as closely as possible making our way south on a multitude of different surfaces.
-This electric bike tour mostly follows back roads, strade bianche, country lanes, a few rough dirt tracks so you must be confident riding on gravel tracks.
-You’ll encounter a few cheeky climbs (quite steep in places!) and this is where the E-bike gearing will come in useful.
+Terrain We follow the Via Francigena pilgrimage route as closely as possible making our way south on a multitude of different surfaces.
+This electric bike tour mostly follows back roads, strade bianche, country lanes and a few rough dirt tracks so you must be confident riding on gravel.
+You’ll encounter a few cheeky climbs (quite steep in places!) and this is where the e-bike gearing will come in useful.
 Roads can get busier closer to the bigger towns so you may encounter traffic in these areas.
-For this tour we provide electric mountain bikes and recommend this if bringing your own, however some leisure/hybrid style electric bikes may be suitable – please contact us for more details.
+For this tour we provide electric mountain bikes and recommend this if bringing your own, however some leisure/hybrid style electric bikes may be suitable.

 Leisure Cycling Grade